 What are the most common Mercedes-Benz C-Class problems?

-According to Au7o's analysis of 10,000+ owner reports, the 2013-2013 Mercedes-Benz C-Class has 6 documented issues.
-The most frequently reported are: M271 Timing Chain Tensioner Failure, 7G-Tronic Valve Body Failure, W204 Rear Subframe Cracking.
-Of these, 3 are rated critical and should be addressed promptly.
+According to Au7o's analysis of 7,200+ owner reports, the 2013-2013 Mercedes-Benz C-Class has 5 documented issues.
+The most frequently reported are: 7G-Tronic Valve Body Failure, W204 Rear Subframe Cracking, Sunroof Drain Clog Water Damage.
+Of these, 2 are rated critical and should be addressed promptly.

 Is the Mercedes-Benz C-Class reliable?

-The 2013-2013 Mercedes-Benz C-Class has 6 known issues documented across 10,000+ owner reports.
-3 issues are rated critical: M271 Timing Chain Tensioner Failure and 7G-Tronic Valve Body Failure and W204 Rear Subframe Cracking.
+The 2013-2013 Mercedes-Benz C-Class has 5 known issues documented across 7,200+ owner reports.
+2 issues are rated critical: 7G-Tronic Valve Body Failure and W204 Rear Subframe Cracking.
 Prospective buyers should inspect for these issues and factor potential repair costs into their purchase decision.
 Regular maintenance following the manufacturer's schedule helps prevent many common problems.

 How much does it cost to fix common Mercedes-Benz C-Class problems?

 Repair costs for known Mercedes-Benz C-Class issues range from $50 to $4,000, depending on the specific problem and whether you choose DIY or professional repair.
-The most critical issue, M271 Timing Chain Tensioner Failure, typically costs $1,500-$3,500 to repair.
+The most critical issue, 7G-Tronic Valve Body Failure, typically costs $800-$3,000 to repair.
 Au7o provides step-by-step DIY maintenance guides that can help reduce repair costs.

 What is the 2005-2013 Mercedes-Benz C-Class 7G-Tronic Valve Body Failure?